rafaelSandovalR/todo-api/README.md

 # Full-Stack Secure To-Do App

-This is a complete, full-stack application featuring a secure REST API backend, a persistent database, and a responsive frontend UI.
-It is built with professional DevOps standards, including containerization and a fully automated CI/CD pipeline.
+This is a complete, full-stack application featuring a secure REST API backend, a persistent database, and a responsive frontend UI, **fully deployed and accessible on the cloud** It is built with professional DevOps standards, including containerization and a fully automated CI/CD pipeline.

 The application enforces **Multi-Tenancy**, ensuring that every user has their own private list of tasks.